uxjs/svelte-modal-element/README.md

 **The `default` slot**

-The `alert-box` message content will be placed in this slot.
+The `modal-element` content will be placed in this slot.

 **The `close` slot**